-The market value of a bond is what someone would be willing to pay for that bond in the present.
-Depending on what the yield on the bond is, how far it is from maturity and what the prevailing interest rates are, a bond might have a market value that is above or below its par value.
+The market value of a bond is what someone would be willing to pay for it in the present.
+A bond might have a market value that is above or below its par value, depending on the bond’s yield, how far it is from maturity and the prevailing interest rates.

-For most investors who are buying and holding bonds to maturity, a loss of market value won’t make a difference in their returns, which only depend on the yield and par value.
+For most investors who are buying and holding bonds to maturity, a loss of market value won’t make a difference in their returns.

 Holding vs. Trading

 Bond markets can be very volatile, with plenty of speculators willing to gamble on how changing interest rates and market dynamics might shift prices.
-If you choose to buy and sell bonds on the secondary market, you’re treating your bonds like most people do stocks and probably won’t reduce your risk by much.
+If you choose to buy and sell bonds on the secondary market, you’re treating your bonds like most people do stocks.
+This probably won’t reduce your risk by much.

-Most individual investors stocking their 401k or IRA, though, are buying and holding to maturity.
-Bonds have a set par value and income stream that won’t change no matter what’s happening with the markets, making them almost entirely risk-free in many cases.
+Most individual investors stocking their 401(k)s or IRAs with bonds are buying and holding to maturity.
+Bonds have a set par value and income stream that won’t change no matter what’s happening with the markets, making them almost entirely risk-free.

 Stocks vs. Bonds

-Bond markets and stock markets tend to move inversely to each other because they are essentially competing for investment dollars.
-When bond yields are up, they can draw people away from riskier stocks, and when they’re down, the bigger returns offered by stocks will be more attractive.
+Because bond and stock markets are essentially competing for investment dollars, they tend to move counter to each other.
+When bond yields are up, they can draw people away from riskier stocks.
+When bond yields are down, the bigger returns offered by stocks will be more attractive.

-When investing in bonds, it’s important to understand this dynamic.
-In particular, when stock markets are highly volatile, investors will rush to move money from stocks to bonds — boosting the value of the later significantly.
+It’s important to understand this dynamic when investing in bonds.
+For example, when stock markets are volatile, investors often rush to move money from stocks to the safety of bonds — boosting the value of the latter significantly.

 Your investment horizon is the length of time that you expect to hold your portfolio.
-It plays an important factor in deciding what sort of mix of stocks and bonds is most appropriate.
+It plays an important role in determining the best mix of stocks and bonds.

 Stocks often offer higher returns over time.
-However, they are also more chaotic, rising and falling in value unpredictably.
-If you have a long-enough investment horizon, you can gladly accept these short-term shocks until the market rebounds.
-Someone who is rapidly approaching retirement won’t have as much slack to absorb a market crash, however.
+However, they are also less stable, rising and falling in value unpredictably.
+If you have a long enough investment horizon, you can gladly accept these short-term shocks until the market rebounds.
+But someone who is rapidly approaching retirement age won’t have as much slack to absorb a market crash.

-As such, bonds become more preferable the closer someone gets to retirement and the shorter his investment horizon becomes.
-This is the case because bonds offer fixed returns that aren’t susceptible to market volatility.
+Bonds become more attractive as investors move closer to retirement and have shorter investment horizons because they offer fixed returns that aren’t as susceptible to market volatility.

-A bond ladder refers to a method for staggering the maturity dates of a bond.
+The method of staggering the maturity dates of a bond is referred to as a bond ladder.
 It spreads out risk and provides a regular repayment of your investment principal — which has major advantages for investors.

-If you have $20,000 to invest in bonds over the next 20 years, you could simply buy one bond with a par value of $20,000 and a maturity date in 20 years.
+For example, if you have $20,000 to invest in bonds over the next 20 years, you could simply buy one bond with a par value of $20,000 and a maturity date in 20 years.
 However, that would mean you won’t have access to any of that $20,000 until the bond’s maturity date.
-When you really need short-term funds, you may be forced to sell the entire bond, exposing yourself to risks on the secondary markets.
+When you need short-term funds, you might be forced to sell the entire bond, exposing yourself to risks on the secondary markets.

-If you split your $20,000 across 20 different bonds that mature in each of the next 20 years, the annual repayments of $1,000 could waterfall back into your portfolio in addition to your regular interest payments, allowing you to either extend your ladder by reinvesting or using that cash for other investments.
+If you split your $20,000 across 20 different bonds that mature in each of the next 20 years, the annual repayments of $1,000 could go back into your portfolio along with your regular interest payments.
+This lets you either extend your ladder by reinvesting or use that cash for other investments.